sendgrid/docs/source/API_Reference/api_getting_started.md

 _To Send an email using the SendGrid API:_

+copy this curl example into you favorite text editor and replace blah blah and add your API key

+note about try it out functionality to explore more.

 1. Navigate to the [SendGrid API Documentation](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send).
 2. Click **Try it out**.
 3. Copy your API key and paste it in the **Your_API_Key** field.